 WATER SUPPLIES FOR FIRE PROTECTION

-The Commission may require the installation facilities providing access to a water supply suitable for fire protection purposes.
+The Commission may require the installation of facilities providing access to a water supply suitable for fire protection purposes.
 This shall include fire ponds or water storage tanks with a dry hydrants or dry hydrants with access to a natural water supply (ponds, lakes

 or streams).
 The Commission shall determine the type of facility required based upon recommendations from the Fire Marshall and the Volunteer Fire Department.